Create a Safe Pedestrian Walkway over Pipes and Cables

 Reduce the speed of your pneumatic air tools to prevent thread galling and bolt snapping while installing saddle clips.

-We recommend using a #2 Phillips screwdriver or adaptor when installing to avoid head stripping.
+We recommend using a Torx screwdriver when installing to avoid head stripping.

 The use of a thread lubricant is also recommended to reduce heat and assist in a smooth installation of this product.